-I’m a Norwegian who has now lived in Los Angeles for over 20 years.
+I’m a Norwegian who has now lived in Los Angeles just about 30 years.
 I moved from Norway to Los Angeles for no other reason than to be with my boyfriend.
 He came from a movie-making family and wanted to return to Los Angeles to pursue that field.

 When we were trying to convince my parents to accept the move, he advised me to speak of “Los Angeles” instead of “LA” because it sounded more serious than “LA”.
 The term “LA” invoked such ideas as glamor, wealth, and beaches that probably wouldn’t be helpful when trying to convince my parents to approve of my move.
 Whether speaking of “Los Angeles” helped, I don’t know.
-But here I am more than 20 years later, and fortunately for my parents, I ended up marrying my boyfriend.
-We have now been married 20 years and have two boys, Sonny age 14 and Doobie age 11.
+But here I still am more almost 30 years later, and fortunately for my parents, I ended up marrying my boyfriend.
+We have now been married over 20 years and have two boys, Sonny age 19 and Doobie age 17.

-The purpose of this blog is to give an insight into how our family experiences LA.
+The initial purpose of this blog was to provide an insight into how our family experiences LA.
 What is it like to live here?
 And what does the city offer?
 Yes, LA has its movie stars and red carpets, fancy cars and traffic, beaches and lifeguards, but it is so much more than that as well.
-Even native Angelenos aren’t aware of everything that their city has to offer.
-Join me as our family explores Los Angeles and tries to take advantage of all it has to offer, with a special interest in pursuing our Norwegian heritage of course.
+Even native Angelenos aren’t always aware of everything that their city has to offer.
+We did our best to explore Los Angeles and take advantage of all it had to offer, with a special interest in pursuing our Norwegian heritage.

 I love hearing from readers.
 Feel free to leave a comment below, or you can contact me privately here.